jsnpg/jsnpg/README.md

 `jsnpg_generator_new` can be used.

 # Generator Options
-This section describes the options available when craeting generators with `jsnpg_generator_new`.
+This section describes the options available when creating generators with `jsnpg_generator_new`.

 If no options are specified to indicate what to generate, a JSON string